BakalMode/supermarket-front-JB-Final-Project/README.md

 ## Setting up instructaions (without using docker)

-run this commad to install all the packedges:
+run this commad to install all the packages:
 -      npm install

 run this commad to start the server: